Residents Of This Community Spend Only $1 On Rent — Per Year

 His philanthropic vision ensured that residents paid only a token rent, initially set at the cost of one Rhenish guilder per year—equivalent to the current 88 euro cents, or about a dollar.
 To ensure this charitable housing would be available for generations to come, Fugger set up a trust to fund the Fuggerei.

 That trust still exists today, covering the community’s upkeep costs and housing subsidies.
-However, the trust yields only modest returns of about 0.5% to 2% annually (Wall Street Journal).
+However, the trust yields only modest returns of about 0.5% to 2% annually.
+Residents are asked to meet just a few requirements in return for their subsidized rent.

 [ADVERTISEMENT]